Leytox/FaSTT/README.md

 ### Enviroment variables

-- Choose port and set PORT variable to a desired one
 - Obtain API key for a Telegram bot using [BotFather](https://t.me/BotFather) and paste it in BOT_TOKEN
 - Obtain API key from [GROQ](https://groq.com) and paste it in GROQ_API_KEY